JosephLai241/URS/README.md

 **These scrapes were designed to be used with JSON only.
 Exporting to CSV is not recommended, but it will still work.**

 You can also scrape comments from submissions and specify the number of results returned.
+Comments are sorted by "Best", which is the default sorting option when you visit a submission.

 Comments scraping can either return structured JSON data down to third-level comment replies, or you can simply return a raw list of all comments with no structure.